wishhhmaster/CoinTNet/README.md

 There is also a feature to check on arbitrage opportunities within BTC-e's multiple currencies (but it's just paper trading for now)

-Note: historic trading data is retrieved from Bitcoinchats for BTC and Bitcoinwisdom.com for other currencies.
+Note: historic trading data is retrieved from Bitcoincharts.com for BTC and Bitcoinwisdom.com for other currencies.
 Consequently, not all data might be available.

 This application was mainly inspired by this project: